 We had an incredible number of letters to choose from.
 Finola Scott‘s letter to her coven stood out as being pertinent to the political landscape, not just within Scotland, but within the world.
 It highlights a need to be connected in a time of political, social and economic uncertainty.

 Letters to… My Body Hair was chosen to celebrate body hair.
 Whether it was the absence or the abundance of it, we wanted to hear about it.

 We received a wide range of letters, many hilarious and others poetic in their content.
 The letter chosen was from Karla Ptacek.
 We felt this letter fully encompassed the journey of body hair.

 Letters to… the Woman in Charge

 The letter chosen was from Dorothy Bruce who addressed her letter to Theresa May.
-Dorothy’s letter has spark, energy and is an important declaration in our current political climate.
+Dorothy’s letter has spark and energy, and is an important declaration in our current political climate.

-Stellar Quines filmed Kerri Clarence‘s letter to her period which talks about their relationship from their first meeting to motherhood and the feelings and experiences that follow.
+Stellar Quines filmed Kerri Clarence‘s letter to her period which talks about their relationship from their first meeting to motherhood, and her feelings and experiences connected to this.
 We launched on International Women’s Day.
-Unfortunately, the full video is no longer available but you can watch the trailer below.

-This was an opportunity to tell us about someone who gives you the energy and determination to keep on going, whatever your struggle is and however they encourage you.
-Rosie Priest wrote a beautiful and moving letter that addressed an issue that so many women face with hard decisions to make for themselves and their children.
+This theme offered an opportunity to tell us about someone who gives you the energy and determination to keep on going, whatever your struggle is.
+Rosie Priest wrote a beautiful and moving letter that addressed an issue that so many women face, presenting hard decisions to make for themselves and their children.